metamath/lamp-guide/docs/index.md

 * Expand selection: Expand the selection to the next largest syntactic unit.
 * Shrink selection: Reduce the selection to the next smallest syntactic unit.
-* Add new statement above: Create a new statement above the current statment, and make its contents the selected statement.
+* Add new statement/step above:
+  Create a new step above the current step, and copy the selected statement fragment into the new step's statement.
-* Add new statement below: Create a new statement below the current statment, and make its contents the selected statement.
+* Add new statement/step below:
+  Create a new step below the current step, and copy the selected statement fragment into the new step's statement.
 * Copy to clipboard.
+  Copy the selected statement fragment into the clipboard.
-Note that you can later create or edit statement, and copy from the clipboard.
+  Note that you can later create or edit statements, and when you do, and copy from the clipboard.
 * Edit: Start editing with the current text selected.
 * Close: Close this statement part selection dialogue box.